-Chamfer the four long edges of each specimen uniformly to $45^{\circ}$ , a distance of $0.12 \pm 0.03$ mm, or they can be rounded with a radius of $0.15 \pm 0.05$ mm.
+Chamfer the four long edges of each specimen uniformly to $45^{\circ}$ , a distance of $0.12 \pm 0.03$ mm, or round them with a radius of $0.15 \pm 0.05$ mm.
 Edge finishing is comparable to that applied to the specimen surfaces.
 In particular, ensure that the direction of machining is parallel to the test specimen long axis.
 If chamfers are larger than the tolerance allows, then make corrections to the stress calculations.
 As an alternative, if a test specimen can be prepared with an edge that is free of machining damage, then a chamfer is not required.
+A chamfer can also be added by hand sanding parallel to the long axis of the specimen.
+For uniaxial bend specimens, no chipping is allowed.
+Up to 50 X magnification may be used for verification.

-4.5.2 Flat Biaxial Flexure Disks (e.g., as used in ASTM Test Method C 1499.)
+4.5.2 Flat Biaxial Flexure Disks

+This section is, for example, as that used in ASTM C1499, Standard Test Method for Monotonic Equibiaxial Flexural Strength of Advanced Ceramics at Ambient Temperature.